Cover and Concealment [TACTICS]

 Timing is probably the hardest element to learn, and must be tested via force on force.
 By timing, I mean the point at which you pop out from behind cover and the speed with which it is done.

 If you move too slow, you will telegraph your location to the enemy when they catch a glimpse of the edge of your body.
-No matter how well you keep your head, torso, and feet from being overexposed, there are parts of your body that will always be exposed before your eyes, thus telegraphing your position to a threat before you can see the threat.
+No matter how well you keep your head, torso, and feet from being overexposed, there are parts of your body that will always precede your eyes, thereby telegraphing your position to a threat before you can see the threat.

 Again, this is not a skill that can be learned by reading a blog post or even on paper or steel targets, this skill must be honed and tested using force on force.